libbytanner/startup/README.md

 - **HTML** - Will use HTML for structure of the web app, there will be 3 HTML pages.
 One for login, one for recent reviews, one for adding a review.
 - **CSS** - Will be used for styling
-- **React** - Description here
+- **React** - Will be used for breaking layout into components, and for making the app interactive with buttons.
-- **Service** - Will use Spotify's API to search for albums, and retrieve information about them, including their artist, and track titles.
+- **Service** - Will use Spotify's API (external service) to search for albums, and retrieve information about them, including their artist, and track titles.
 - **DB/Login** - Stores users and reviews in a database, and authenticates users when they log in.
 - **WebSocket** - Users are able to see reviews from other users.